open-contracting/european-union-support/2015_regulation.md

     bundle exec rake label:xpath RELEASE=R2.0.8 FILES=F16,F17,F18,F19

-Then, re-order rows to more closely match the PDF templates:

-    fish scripts/move.fish

 You're now ready to map label keys to XPath values.
 As setup, if you have two monitors, open a form's template PDF and English PDF side-by-side in one monitor, to make it easy to see the text label of each label key in context.
 In a text editor, open `ignore.csv`, `enumerations.csv` and a form's sample XML and XPath CSV.

 Fill in each form's XPath CSV: